Cost to Retile a Shower

 Additional Shower Retiling Costs

-When you get your shower retiled, some other jobs may need to be done at the same time.
+When you get your shower retiled, there are other jobs you may need or want to have completed at the same time.
 You can often get some great package deals when you incorporate a few different jobs into the same project when you use the same contractors to carry out the work.

-We've explored two of the most common jobs associated with retiling a shower to give you some more information on them should they apply to you.
+We've explored some of the most common jobs associated with retiling a shower to give you some more information on them should they apply to you.

 Tiling a Bathroom Floor

-Most bathrooms have a matching décor throughout, with the walls matching or complimenting the floor.
-If you're going to retile the shower, why not give the whole room a freshen-up by installing new floor tiles, too.
+Most bathrooms have a matching décor throughout, with the walls matching or complementing the floor.
+If you're going to retile the shower, why not give the whole room a freshen-up by installing new floor tiles, too?

 You have lots of choices when considering what materials or styles to opt for on your floor tiles.
 On average, new bathroom floor tiles cost £700 for 20 m², taking about 2 to 3 days to complete in full.